pac9/pac9.github.io/README.md

 We were given one week to build this project with a presentation provided to the class at the end of the week.
 This project was undertaken in Week 9 of the course.

 I created two games through utilising an abstract class for the fruit machine and utilising enums for the content of the wheels.
 A runner file was used to pull together the code and run the game.

+During the making of the project I had to demonstrate that:
+- test driven development was being undertaken
+- regular git commits were being made
+- SOLID principles where being adhered to where relevant (in this case the single responsibility principle, open/closed principle and Liskov substitution principle were in point)
+- consider the 4 pillars of OOP (here abstraction and encapsulation were used, polymorphism and inheritance were not)

 ## A full stack JavaScript web application